We get to revisit the book of Esther today! Twice in one year, but totally different, too.

 Great for teens because it talks about what we go through as teens: drugs, sex, peer pressure, popularity, bullying, etc. This book really points away from all of that and into the greatness of our God.
 I would recommend this to my friends.Bianca, Age 13

 This was a wonderful exercise for the girls.
 I am always on the look-out for devotions geared towards the girls age group.
 I am trying to help them gain a hunger for His word!

 This devotion is a great way to teach them how to better understand the layers entwined in God’s Word, it’s timeless applications and how, like Esther, we may not see or hear God in a season of life but He certainly is always present.

 I’m excited to share this interview with you!
-I was able to chat with the author of this new teen Bible study on the book of Esther:
+I was able to chat with the author of this new Book of Esther Bible study for teenage girls:

 We would love to hear a little about you, Ami!